-Final assembly operations for the new fighter will take place in the 3.5-million-square-foot B-1 building (which has been in near-continuous use since 1943) at Lockheed Martin Aeronautics Company in Marietta.
-However, other things necessary for the F-22 specifically - such as composite parts fabrication, painting, radar cross section verification, ground-based engine runs, and flight operations - take place in nearly $31.5 million worth of facility improvements that have been completed or will soon be finished.
+Final assembly operations for the new fighter took place in the 3.5-million-square-foot B-1 building (which has been in near-continuous use since 1943) at Lockheed Martin Aeronautics Company in Marietta.
+However, other things necessary for the F-22 specifically - such as composite parts fabrication, painting, radar cross section verification, ground-based engine runs, and flight operations - take place in nearly $31.5 million worth of facility improvements.
 Most of the facilities improvements are located near the company's flight line.

 The largest of the new buildings is the radar cross section (RCS) verification building.
-This 50,000 square-foot fully enclosed structure will be used to test the 'stealthiness' of each F-22 when it comes off the assembly line.
+This 50,000 square-foot fully enclosed structure was used to test the 'stealthiness' of each F-22 when it comes off the assembly line.

-The main section of this building feature a 45-foot-diameter turntable with precise positioning capability that will allow for testing of full-size aircraft.
-This section of the building will measure 150 x 210 feet and will be 45 feet high.
-The facility will have a separate 60 x 210 foot anechoic chamber for aircraft antenna testing.
+The main section of this building feature a 45-foot-diameter turntable with precise positioning capability that allow for testing of full-size aircraft.
+This section of the building measure 150 x 210 feet and 45 feet high.
+The facility had a separate 60 x 210 foot anechoic chamber for aircraft antenna testing.

 Burns & McDonald Engineers of Kansas City, Mo., designed the structure.
 It is expected to be operational by late summer 1997.

-Two robotic painting systems will be used in the building, which will be designated as L-64 ('L' indicates a Lockheed Martin-owned building, '-64' is the next available number).
-The subassembly painting area will utilize a small, six-axis spray-head robot mounted on a 25-foot long track.
-This robot will be used to paint parts such as panels, doors, and the F-22's control surfaces before those parts are installed on the aircraft.
+Two robotic painting systems were used in the building, which were designated as L-64 ('L' indicates a Lockheed Martin-owned building, '-64' is the next available number).
+The subassembly painting area utilized a small, six-axis spray-head robot mounted on a 25-foot long track.
+This robot was used to paint parts such as panels, doors, and the F-22's control surfaces before those parts are installed on the aircraft.

 The large robot has 28-foot horizontal reach and the spray head can be raised as high as 26 feet.
 The large robot, developed by Pratt & Whitney Waterjet, Inc., is an offshoot of the Large Aircraft Robotic Paint Stripping (LARPS) system developed under the Air Force's Manufacturing Technology (MANTECH) program for the Oklahoma City Air Logistics Center at Tinker AFB, Okla.

-The robot first paints the light gray surrounding what will be a camouflage area, but leaves a hole where the dark gray will go.
-It then goes back and adds the dark gray.
-This saves paint, and more importantly, doesn't add additional weight anywhere on the aircraft.
+The robot first painted the light gray surrounding what will be a camouflage area, but left a hole where the dark gray would go.
+It then went back and added the dark gray.
+This saved paint, and more importantly, didn't add additional weight anywhere on the aircraft.

-L-64 will measure 90 x 100 feet and will cost approximately $16.5 million (including the robots).
+L-64 measured 90 x 100 feet and cost approximately $16.5 million (including the robots).
 Choate Construction of Atlanta was the prime contractor and operations began in the building in late 1996.
-As the F-22 manufacturing program expands, there are plans for a second painting facility to be built adjacent to the first.

-A third new facility on the Lockheed Martin flight line isn't actually new at all.
-The engine noise attenuation facility (more commonly known as a 'hush house') is being used for ground-run tests of each F-22's twin Pratt & Whitney F119-PW-100 engines was formerly located at McConnell AFB, Kan.
+A third new facility on the Lockheed Martin flight line wasn't actually new at all.
+The engine noise attenuation facility (more commonly known as a 'hush house') was used for ground-run tests of each F-22's twin Pratt & Whitney F119-PW-100 engines was formerly located at McConnell AFB, Kan.

 The facility, designated B-22 (the 'B' indicates a government-owned building) was disassembled, trucked to Marietta, and reassembled across the ramp from both of the other new buildings.
 Vita-Link was the prime contractor for the move, and Burns & McDonald provided engineering support.

 One feature unique to high-performance aircraft is ejection seats.
-In order to safely store and handle the pyrotechnics necessary for the F-22's ACES II ejection seats, the existing B-66 building will be modified.
-This small building, which was formerly used to monitor C-5 ground engine runs, is of sturdy construction (thick walls, etc.) and will contain an explosion should one occur.
+In order to safely store and handle the pyrotechnics necessary for the F-22's ACES II ejection seats, the existing B-66 building was modified.
+This small building, which was formerly used to monitor C-5 ground engine runs, is of sturdy construction (thick walls, etc.) and would contain an explosion should one occur.

-The final major facility upgrade on the flight line is improvements to the existing L-10 building.
+The final major facility upgrade on the flight line was improvements to the existing L-10 building.
 This building houses flight test (and later production flight) operations for the F-22.
-The building will have the necessary utilities to support four aircraft at the same time.
-Pratt & Whitney will also have an engine buildup and repair area.
-Control room and locker area space will also be included.
+The building would have the necessary utilities to support four aircraft at the same time.
+Pratt & Whitney also had an engine buildup and repair area.
+Control room and locker area space were also included.

 The facility improvements for F-22 also took place in several other buildings of the Air Force-owned, Lockheed Martin-run plant.
 Office and Integrated Product Team support spaces for F-22 manufacturing personnel were constructed in the main B-1 building near the F-22 assembly line in 1995.
 This project was one of the first undertaken.